lupyuen/nuttx-star64/README.md

     f366:	03093583          	ld	a1,48(s2)
 ```

+Let's check the RISC-V Registers.
 Our Crash Dump (see below) says...

 ```text
 MTVAL: 0000000000000030
 ```

-Which means that our Scheme App tried to access address `0x30`, which is invalid.
+Which means that our Scheme App crashed while accessing address `0x30`, which is invalid.

 _So `48(s2)` should equal `0x30`?_